-The key to a successful blood drive is to BE ORGANIZED and BE CREATIVE!
-Your NCBB Blood Drive Recruiter is your best source for ideas and information to promote your event.
+The key to a successful blood drive is to be organized and get creative!
+Your NCBB Account Manager is your best source for ideas and information to promote your event.

 Here are some ideas to help: